U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 |Beaver Dam Mountains Wilderness Area|

 Location and Description

 The 19,600-acre Beaver Dam Mountains Wilderness straddles the Arizona-Utah border a few miles southwest of St. George, Utah.
-It is jointly managed by the BLM's Arizona Strip Field Office and Cedar City District.
 This wilderness is separated from the Paiute Wilderness to the south by Interstate 15.

 The wilderness area consists of rugged mountains and gently sloping alluvial plains.
 Vegetation is mainly Joshua trees and desert shrubs with scattered grasses, but several rare plant species are also found in the area.
 The broad alluvial fans provide important habitat for desert tortoise.
 Notable wildlife species include desert bighorn sheep, raptors, and the endangered woundfin minnow in the Virgin River.

 The area is becoming increasingly popular for primitive recreation.
-The eastern portion contains several miles of the Virgin River, which offers opportunities for river rafting and kayaking.
+The eastern portion contains several miles of the Virgin River, which offers opportunities for river rafting and kayaking (during spring runoff).

 Some lands around the wilderness contain private mining claims.
 Please respect the property rights of the owner's equipment and structures and use care when crossing these lands.

 Arizona Strip Field Office

 "I have seen much that is beautiful, interesting, and commanding in the wild scenery of nature."